 Previous Recommendation Implemented / Responses Recent Recommendations Type of Risk 4- Internet Application Request There are many PPWSA's staffs need the internet for works, which no had the GD's approval for internet and Email access rights.
 To be effectiveness, Information Technology Center shall follow the instruction in SOPs.
 (System Management staffs must submit a request to DG for approval internet and Email access rights.
 Fully implemented III B- Accounting and Finance Department (Year 2020) 1- Modifying and laying pipes request payment of distribution and maintenance office no representation's signature Reviewing on the payment documents for 6 months (April, May, June, July, August and September) there were total 888 requests, in which had 8 requests equal 100% of the distribution and maintenance office for Modifying and laying pipe don't have the representative of freelancer worker's signatures; only with the signature of the site manager and office manager.
 The officer in-Charge must have the freelancer worker's signature on the payment voucher before making payment.
-Fully implemented IV Commercial Department 1.
-Procurement implementation inconsistent with annual procurement plan and Adjusted procurement plan The officer must implement in accordance with the plan in order to consist with Prakas No 381 HSV Prak dated 15 June 2010 on implementation of Rules and Regulations on Public procurement "The procurement implementing institution shall manage the procurement regularly according to the calendar was set in the annual plan".
-The PU is not fully operation due to \$ - No needs for some items Relevant departments implemented by themselves No apply on the social benefit fund projects.
+Fully implemented IV Commercial Department Year 2018 Procurement implementation inconsistent with annual procurement plan and Adjusted procurement plan The officer must implement in accordance with the plan in order to consist with Prakas No 381 HSV Prak dated 15 June 2010 on implementation of Rules and Regulations on Public procurement "The procurement implementing institution shall manage the procurement regularly according to the calendar was set in the annual plan".
+The PU is not fully operation due to # No needs for some items.
+Relevant departments implemented by themselves.
+No apply on the social benefit fund projects.
 PU shall cooperate with the relevant departments before arrangement the annual plan.
-Medium Year 2019 Γ T Negotiation and evaluation of Fuel supply has not been implemented properly The Officer in-charge must divide the time of performing the work properly.
-The properformation of Fuel supply has not been implemented properly.
-Fully implemented 2.
-The uses of coments before the contract The Officer in-charge must perform the tasks in accordance with the cement contract "The contract on supply of cement Fully implemented
+Medium Year 2019 Negotiation and evaluation of Fuel supply has not been implemented properly The Officer in-charge must divide the time of performing the work properly.
+The uses of coments before the contract The Officer in-charge must perform the tasks in accordance Fully implemented Fully implemented

-Previous Recommendation Implemented / Responses Recent Recommendations Type of Risk is effective from the date of signing until the end of the quantity" and circular No 002 MEF on the implementation of public procurement "All borrowing of equipment for preuse or delivery of goods, construction, services of any procurement project without a contract is strictly prohibited".
+Previous Recommendation Implemented / Responses Recent Recommendations Type of Risk is effective from the date of signing until the end of the quantity" and circular No 002 MEF on the implementation of public procurement "All borrowing of equipment for pre- use or delivery of goods, construction, services of any procurement project without a contract is strictly prohibited".
 3. Diesel and River sand's supplies in excess of the actual needs The Relevant departments/units must cooperate with Procurement Unit in order to be monitored the stock before bidding.
 Fully implemented